 Human sexuality is woven into the fabric of each man and woman.
 It carries within it the powers of love and life and is the human source of our most basic relationships as members of a family (see Love and Sexuality).

 Striving to understand God's design of human fertility, reveals the marvelous intention of the Creator--to unite the two into one flesh where new life may worthily enter the world.

-The methods of Natural Family Planning are based on scientific research about women's menstrual cycles, the signs of female fertility which are related to the event of ovulation, and the "fertile window" which takes into account how long a man's sperm can live in a woman's body.
+The methods of Natural Family Planning (NFP) exist because of God's design of man, woman, human sexuality and fertility.
+NFP methodology is based on scientific research about women's menstrual cycles, the signs of female fertility which are related to the event of ovulation (when a mature egg is released from an ovary in the woman's body), and the "fertile window" which takes into account how long a man's sperm can live in a woman's body.

 Over a century ago, scientists discovered cyclic changes in a woman's cervical fluid (or "mucus") and their relation to ovulation.
 In the 1920s, scientists identified the temperature rise ("basal body temperature" or BBT) that signals ovulation.
 But it wasn't until the 1950s that scientists developed programs to teach others how to observe and interpret these fertility signs.
 Today, ongoing research continues to refine the methods of NFP.
 Here we present both classic and current NFP research.

 Learn About The Science and Methodology of NFP